 The progress felt slow, but in retrospect deserved more credit.
 By 2016, I had dropped a size.
 By 2017, I was down 20 lbs.
 It was so gradual, I had a hard time recognizing my progress.
 In 2017, I doubled down and started to get serious.
 I was exercising 4-5 times per week and had limited my burrito consumption to once every few months.
 I was starting to feel a sense of agency in my life.
 I still didn’t love my body, but I had a plan I was following through on.
 I felt… better, but then again I always do when I'm in hot pursuit of a goal I've got control on.

 A month after I took this picture, I met someone special.
-That someone is now my partner.
+That someone is now my boyfriend (insert corny swoon).
 It was surreal to be seen as beautiful, when I felt so uncomfortable in my body.
 Luckily, for us both we have a lot more going for us than what we’re rockin’ on the outside.

-He was very supportive.
-He was even on a journey of his own to become healthier physically.
+He liked what he saw, obviously, but was also supportive of my desire to get in shape.
+"Luck" would have it that he was on a journey of his own to become healthier too.
 In fact, he modeled an inspiring level of commitment to his goals, without ever making me feel bad about where I was with mine.
 The first year and a half of our relationship was founded in following through on our respective physical goals.
 I’ve never connected with anyone in that way.
 Total blessing.

 Even my partner could see it.
 My body was changing, but the way I was thinking about my body was stuck at 220.
-If you’re familiar at all with psychology, this has a name: cognitive dissonance is when our beliefs and our reality don't match.
-It's stressful.
+If you’re familiar with psychology at all, this has a name: cognitive dissonance.
+When our beliefs and our reality don't match, it's stressful.
 And, like many I've spent years trying to camp out there and wondering why life feels so hard.

 If by now you’re not reading between the lines, this post has very little to do with actual weight loss.
-“Ok… then how come you’ve droned on about weight for more paragraphs than I even signed up to read,” you’re wondering?
+“Ok… then how come you’ve droned on about weight for more paragraphs than I even signed up to read?"

-Just like I had to build an internal foundation (5 years of therapy) to even be ready to step on a scale, you, my dear reader, needed some context before what I’m about to say will make much sense.
+Just like I had to build an internal foundation (5 years of therapy) to even be ready to step on a scale, you, my dear, needed some context before what I’m about to say will make much sense.

-That is to say, change will be meaningless if you don't find understanding and compassion for yourself along the way.
+Change will be meaningless if you don't find understanding and compassion for yourself where you are.